usemytools/Docs/en/smart-street-light-controller/getting-started/installation.md

   * Access your device from assigned static address [http://192.168.10.10/](http://192.168.10.10/
   * Go to device configure under `Settings` menu
   * Setup the device regarding your appliances like
-    * Switch Name
+    * Light Name
-    * Switch Notification
+    * Light Notification
-    * Switch Time Schedules
+    * Light Time Schedules